does medicare cover home health care

 If your father is enrolled in a Medicare Advantage plan (Medicare Part C), his plan must provide the same coverage and care as Original Medicare Part A’s home health benefit.

-You can speak with a Connie Health licensed agent in your community if you have additional questions.
+If you have additional questions, you can speak with a Connie Health licensed agent in your community.
 Call (623) 223-8884 for support throughout the Medicare journey.

 Was this article helpful?